NOVEMBER 26 – DECEMBER 31, 2021

 George Bailey – the Everyman from small town Bedford Falls whose dreams of escape and adventure were stopped by family obligation and civic duty – has fallen onto desperate times.
 Only a miracle can save him from despair.
 Filled with original music and classic holiday carols, this warm tale “is the don’t-miss show this holiday season!”
 (Chicago Tribune)

-For over 19 years, American Blues has treated audiences to a live retelling of the Frank Capra classic in a 1940s radio broadcast tradition, making It’s a Wonderful Life: Live in Chicago! the second longest-running holiday play in Chicago!
+For over 20 years, American Blues has treated audiences to a live retelling of the Frank Capra classic in a 1940s radio broadcast tradition, making It’s a Wonderful Life: Live in Chicago! the second longest-running holiday play in Chicago!
+To learn more, read our Artistic Director’s note and Backstage Guide.
+View our digital program.

 *Ensemble Member or Artistic Affiliate of American Blues Theater